Are you looking to purchase a home, but unsure of how much you need as a deposit?

 How does it work?

-Well, if your parents have enough equity in their home, they can use their property as security for your mortgage guarantor arrangement works by having your parents use their property as security for your mortgage.
+Well, if your parents have enough equity in their home, they can use their property as security for your mortgage.
+A mortgage guarantor arrangement works by having your parents use their property as security for your mortgage.

 Apart from not needing a deposit, you’ll be able to avoid the cost of Lenders Mortgage Insurance (LMI), a costly insurance premium that you’ll need to pay upfront when your loan is advanced.